Iran–Italy relations: Modernity

+Towards the end of 2024 the relations were significantly impacted following the arrest of Mohammad Abedini Najafabadi, a Swiss-Iranian businessman, arrested in Milan on 16 December 2024, at the request of the United States.
+In response, Iran arrested 29-year-old Italian journalist Cecilia Sala in Tehran on 19 December, allegedly for the "violation of the Islamic Republic's laws".
+The escalation caused the Italian Foreign Ministry to issue a verbal note to the Iranian government, demanding "total guarantees" regarding the detention conditions of Sala and her immediate release.
+Italian officials, including Prime Minister Giorgia Meloni and Foreign Minister Antonio Tajani, are actively engaged in efforts to resolve the situation.
+Italy's Foreign Ministry summoned the Iranian Ambassador to demand Sala's immediate release in January 2025.
+On 8 January 2025, Italian Prime Minister Giorgia Meloni announced that Sala had been released from prison by Iran.
+Mohammed Abedini remains in custody in Milan.

 Economic relations

 Italy has been and is significantly present in Iran's foreign relations.
 Although the economic and commercial relations between the two countries have experienced ups and downs over time, Italy has ranked at the top in Europe in terms of volume of trade with the Islamic Republic of Iran.
 In 2010, the volume of trade relations between the two countries exceeded seven billion euros.
 In 2015 with the imposition of severe sanctions on Iran, the volume of trade fell to less than two billion euros.
 With the signing of the Nuclear Agreement and subsequently the exchange of visits by the President of the Islamic Republic of Iran and the then Prime Minister of Italy to Rome and Tehran respectively, agreements and MoUs for a value of 30 billion euro were signed for economic and commercial collaborations between the two countries, as well as the opening of a credit line (MCA) which had laid the foundations for an important leap forward in bilateral relations.

 Economic relations between the two countries have had an evolution after the signing of the nuclear agreement.
 Economic operators and political parties in both countries, through a precise understanding of mutual national interests, have been able to create the conditions for the development of relations.
 Therefore, the significant decrease in the volume of economic relations between the two countries in 2021 is mainly due to external factors and in the last year in particular with two main elements: the US threats against Iran's economic partners in Italy and the coronavirus epidemic.